We’re continuing with my Paso Robles series today, covering the best Paso Robles restaurants!

 There’s a good chance you’re visiting Paso from LA, SF, or Santa Barbara and you’re used to endless restaurant choices.
 Don’t worry, I’ve got you covered!

-You’ll find several popular and delicious spots for lunch or dinner in the downtown area, as well as at some of Paso Robles’ wineries.
+You’ll find several popular and delicious spots for lunch or dinner in downtown Paso Robles, as well as at some of the best wineries.

 Enjoy this full guide to my favorite spots to eat in Paso Robles, and you can also check out my other Paso Robles guides that cover top things to do, best wineries, best restaurants, and where to stay.